Problems We Found In Tucson's Drinking Water

-For Hydroviv’s assessment of tap water in Tucson, AZ, we aggregated water quality test data from Tucson Water, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of tap water quality in Tucson, AZ, we aggregated water quality test data from Tucson Water, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we offer in Tucson are optimized with this research in mind.

 Source Of Tucson Drinking Water

-The water supply comes from approximately 200 groundwater wells located in and around the Tucson metropolitan area.
+Tucson's tap water supply comes from approximately 200 groundwater wells located in and around the Tucson metropolitan area.

 High Levels Of Arsenic In Tucson Drinking Water